Boom in Nordic crowdsourcing takes in film, lawmaking

 HELSINKI Encouraged by the unexpected success of their homemade film spoofing Star Trek, Finnish filmmakers Samuli Torssonen and Timo Vuorensola decided to create a bigger-scale, sci-fi comedy about Nazis living in space.

-With little money or professional staff, the two asked fans for help and received 1 million euros ($1.31 million).
+With little money or professional staff, the two asked fans for help and received 1 million euros.
 That, in turn, convinced German and Australian investors to offer several million more.

 The new film Iron Sky, a tongue-in-cheek look at Nazis returning to Earth in 2018 after living on the dark side of the moon since 1945, is just one instance of a growing phenomenon in Finland and other Nordic countries - the use of crowdsourcing to make films, create laws or start up technology companies.